matthieuboisgontier/physical_disability_IAT/README.md

 ## Data
 The script expect SAV file that is subsequently imported by `R`.

-## File
-### Disability_IAT.public.2022-2024.sav.zip
-This file contains data that needs to be unzipped before use.
-You can unzip it in the same directory as the R script or specify the file path in the script.

 ## Prerequisites
 ### R version
 4.4.1 or higher